 It’s a strange concept – taking a compact yard and making it even smaller, but it can have the opposite effect if done correctly.
 Take your small patch of land and break it up into smaller areas with purpose.
 Create paths leading from each other and add seating, paving stones, and little garden sections.
 You will be amazed at how this landscaping trick works to add more depth and space.

 You may plant flowers anywhere and everywhere because you like them, but make sure there is a method to your madness.
-When landscaping, you have to think about where colour is going to work the best.
+When creating a landscaping construction, you have to think about where colour is going to work the best.
 For example, if you place it at the front of your property, the vibrancy will detract visitors from how small the remainder of your section is.
 This is an excellent way to help bump up your resale value.

 Although it isn’t the cheapest building material on the market, stone cladding is becoming more and more popular every year.
-Traditionally used by wealthy families to make their homes stand out as something special, stone cladding is becoming more affordable – and consequently, more widespread – all the time.
+Traditionally used by wealthy families to make their homes stand out as something special in conjunction with popular plasterboard, stone cladding is becoming more affordable – and consequently, more widespread – all the time.